 Students in the Mechanical Techniques – Millwright Diploma program will be invited to apply to the co-op option during their first academic semester.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third semesters of their program.
+Students enrolled in the co-op option are required to complete a four-month, paid work term between the second and third semesters of their program.

 Supports are available through the Experiential Learning office to assist students with securing their work terms.
 In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
 Upon completing the work term, co-op students return to campus to complete their final two academic semesters of the program before graduating.

 Co-op Work Term 1 (MTMC 1000)

 The co-op experience provides the opportunity for students to consolidate their professional knowledge and skills in a practice setting.
 The work term will provide students with work experience in the millwright industry.
 The co-op work term expands students’ learning environment to real work settings where they will be challenged to apply their academic knowledge and then return to campus with a deepened understanding of industry demands and required skills.

 Courses and course descriptions are subject to change.